 “Do homage in purity, lest He be angry…” Psalms 2:12, Old JPS, cf. Midrash Tanchuma, Noach 19:3

-Here is R’ Tovia Singer’s answer to an Christian tourist,
+Here is R’ Tovia Singer’s answer to a Christian tourist,

 זרזו עצמכם בבר לב